Ming Sen Shiue: Kidnapping and murder

 In 1975, Shiue located what he erroneously believed to be Stauffer's residence in Duluth.
 He broke into the house with a firearm intending to kidnap the victim, who did not live in the residence.
-Her in-laws, who owned the house, were forced to the ground, tied up and threatened to be killed if they reported the crime.
+He forced her in-laws, who owned the house, to the ground, tied them up, and threatened to kill them if they reported the crime.
 Because of this, the home invasion was not reported until the actual kidnapping of Stauffer took place five years later.
 As Shiue continued his search for Stauffer during the intervening period, Stauffer lived with family in the Philippines, where she and her husband worked as Christian missionaries.
 They returned to Minnesota in 1979.

-A year later, Shiue learned that Stauffer lived at the Bethel University campus and began to stalk her.
-His stalking continued until May 16, 1980, when Shiue tracked Stauffer down at a beauty salon in Roseville.
+A year later, Shiue learned that Stauffer lived at the Bethel University campus and began stalking her.
+On May 16, 1980, Shiue tracked Stauffer down to a beauty salon in Roseville.
 When Stauffer left the salon, Shiue kidnapped her and her eight-year-old daughter, Elizabeth, at gunpoint.
 He tied them up and threw them into the trunk of Stauffer's vehicle.
-During the trip to his house, where he intended to keep his victims hostage, Shiue stopped the vehicle twice because Mary and Elizabeth were making noises.
+During the trip to his house, where he intended to keep his victims hostage, Shiue stopped twice because Mary and Elizabeth were making noises.
 When he stopped for the second time, a six-year-old boy, Jason Wilkman, approached the vehicle to see what was happening.
-Shuie grabbed the boy and forced him into the trunk.
+Shiue grabbed the boy and forced him into the trunk.
 He then drove to the isolated Carlos Avery Wildlife Refuge in Anoka County, removed the boy from the trunk and beat him to death with a metal rod.

 Rapes

 Shiue drove Stauffer and Elizabeth to his house and locked them in a narrow closet.
 He then proceeded to take Stauffer out of the closet and tied her to the furniture.
-Shiue talked to her for hours on the night of kidnapping, disclosing who he was, before he repeatedly raped her.
+Shiue talked to her for hours on the night of the kidnapping, disclosing who he was, before he repeatedly raped her.
 He recorded the conversations and rapes on his video camera.
-When Shiue told Stauffer he was her student fifteen years prior, he indicated she had given him a B- grade in Algebra which prevented him from going to college.
+When Shiue told Stauffer he was her student fifteen years prior, he indicated she had given him a B− grade in Algebra which prevented him from going to college.
 He said, as a result, he was drafted into the Vietnam War and became a POW.
 This was, as were many of his claims, not true.
 While kept at his house, the victims were often separated by Shiue.
 He placed Elizabeth in a box in his van for eight hours when he was at work, while her mother was left locked in a closet at his residence.
 Furthermore, Shiue told Stauffer he would kill her husband and son if they ever tried to escape.